maelle/simplymaelle/content/post/2024-09-24-characterization-tests-tips/index.md

 In this post I've presented some ideas around "covering" R code with tests before you "modify" it.
 Do you have any insight to share that I haven't... covered? :sweat_smile:

-[^1]: I first used a few lines that did the same thing because I had forgotten about this function.
+[^1]: I first used a few lines that did the same thing (but obviously not as well) because I had forgotten about this function.
 Don't do like me!